 From its beginning, Bitcoin’s STF was predestined to fall, and continues to fall with every halving, until the 21 millionth coin is mined.
 Bitcoin’s current STF is equal to gold’s.
 There are now 18.3 million bitcoins with 900 new coins mined every day.
 That production will again drop to 450 a day in four years when the next halving occurs.
 With the model created by PlanB, we see an estimated STF value over the coming years and a current average value of $9,413 on May 26, 2020.
 Please note this is an exponential graph.

 Chart courtesy of digitalik.net.

 The PlanB model predicts a price over $100,000 by 2022.
 If there is hyperinflation in the US dollar, then maybe this can happen but several factors would have to come into play first.
 No matter what, with the planned slowing of Bitcoin production, the STF ratio will increase.
-We will see if there is a long-term correlation to the price or or it will correlate a short time longer then the correlation diverges.
+We will see if there is a long-term correlation to the price or it will correlate a short time longer than the correlation diverges.
 In the past, price jumps have happened well after halving events (yellow/green areas in the above graph), or roughly 800 days prior to the next halving.

 Store of Value (SOV)

 Let’s return to the store of value concept and compare Bitcoin’s to gold.
 We have stated that much of gold’s value is industrial, for if it were not the case and only a store of value, much of its current value would be lost.
 However, it still remains an SOV for many investors (≈40% of all gold).
 We will review this particular use this for the sake of valuing Bitcoin.